msabramo/colorama/README.txt

 Linux or Macs can now also work on Windows, simply by calling ``colorama.init()``.

-A demo script in the source code repository prints some colored text using ANSI sequences.
-Compare its output under Gnome-terminal's built in ANSI handling, versus on Windows Command-Prompt using Colorama:
+Demo scripts in the source code repository prints some colored text using ANSI sequences.
+Compare their output under Gnome-terminal's built in ANSI handling, versus on Windows Command-Prompt using Colorama:

 .. image:: http://colorama.googlecode.com/hg/screenshots/ubuntu-demo.png